microsoft/semantic-kernel/docs/decisions/0045-function-call-behavior.md

 - The same set of function call behavior model classes should be connector/mode-agnostic, allowing them to be used by all SK connectors that support function calling.
 - Function calling behavior should be specified in the `PromptExecutionSettings` base class rather than in connector-specific derivatives.
-- It should be possible and easy to specify function calling behavior in all already supported YAML, MD, and SK(config.json) prompts.
+- It should be possible and easy to specify function calling behavior in all already supported YAML(Handlebars, Prompty), MD, and SK(config.json) prompts.
 - It should be possible to override the prompt execution settings specified in the prompt by using the prompt execution settings specified in the code.

 ## Existing function calling behavior model - ToolCallBehavior